elixir-lang/elixir/lib/elixir/pages/getting-started/io-and-the-file-system.md

 # IO and the file system

 This chapter introduces the input/output mechanisms, file-system-related tasks, and related modules such as `IO`, `File`, and `Path`.
-The IO system provides a great opportunity to shed some light on some philosophies and curiosities of Elixir and the Erlang <abbr title="Virtual Machine">VM</abbr>.
+The IO system provides a great opportunity to shed some light on some philosophies and curiosities of Elixir and the Erlang VM.

 ## The `IO` module